 Bank Competition and Information Production

-We show that competition adversely affects information production in the banking industry.
-In particular, we observe that the positive abnormal return associated with the announcement of a bank loan is reduced in US states that deregulate interstate branching.
-The negative effect of competition on information production is present only for informationally opaque firms (i.e., firms with few tangible assets and bank-dependent borrowers) and for banks that rely more on "soft" information (i.e., small banks).
-Moreover, we find that charge-off rates on small business loans are higher in deregulated states.
+We show that competition adversely affects the ''specialness'' of bank lending.
+In particular, we observe that the positive abnormal return on the borrowing firm's stock after the announcement of a bank loan is reduced in US states that deregulate interstate branching.
+The negative effect of competition on the value of bank loans is present only for ex-ante opaque firms (i.e., firms with few tangible assets and bank-dependent borrowers) and for banks that presumably rely more on ''soft'' information (i.e., small banks).
+Moreover, we find that the probability of a covenant violation in a syndicated deal and charge-off rates on small business loans are higher in deregulated states.
 Our results suggest that competition decreases loan quality because it reduces banks' incentives to invest in information.

 Keywords: asymmetric information, competition, bank deregulation,syndicated loans, stock returns